 Can you camp at Maroon Bells?

 There are three small campgrounds along Maroon Creek Road: Silver Bell Campground, Silver Queen Campground and Silver Bar Campground (primitive).
 All three require advanced reservations, and none offer direct views of Maroon Bells from the campground.
 Those camping in developed sites in the Maroon Valley must purchase a 5 day vehicle pass ($5 for camping) to drive to their designated campground at the Welcome Station across from the Silver Bar Campground.
+Campers also need parking reservations if they plan to visit Maroon Lake.
 Car camping and van camping are not permitted at the Day Use lot or the Overnight Parking lots at Maroon Bells, nor the Aspen Highlands Parking Garage.

 When Is the Best time to hike at Maroon Bells?

 The best time to hike in the Maroon Bells area is late July through September when the snow has melted and the temperatures are still optimal.
 Late June and early July will offer beautiful wildflowers in the high country, while September boasts some of the best fall foliage in the country.

 Is the Maroon Bells area dog-friendly?